ngduc/node-rem/src_docs/features.md

   - MongoDB, also a client tool to manage data like Robo 3T.

 ### Initialize DB Data
-- When launching in development mode, it will check if the dummy user not existed (New DB) then generate some dev data.
+- When launching in development mode, it will check if the default user1 not existed (New DB) then generate some dev data.
 - Example: [../src/api/utils/InitData.ts](../src/api/utils/InitData.ts)

 ### Environments